View All

 Frequently Asked Questions

-5. What are the career opportunities in Data Science and Data Analytics?
+5. What is the role of real-time data processing in Data Science vs Data Analytics?

-8. What is the role of visualization in Data Analytics?
+8. What role does data visualization play differently in Data Science vs Data Analytics?

 Rohit Sharma